 The artists formerly known as Lady Antebellum upset some fans while drawing praise from others with its June 11, 2020 decision to shorten its name to Lady A. Per a statement from the band, the name change happened because Antebellum means "occurring or existing before a particular war, especially the Civil War," causing concerns about racial insensitivity.

-However, as Amy X. Wang and Ethan Millman reported for Rolling Stone, this decision caught flak from the original Lady A, a Seattle-based blues singer named Anita White.
+However, as Amy X. Wang and Ethan Millman reported at the time for Rolling Stone, this decision caught flak from the original Lady A, a Seattle-based blues singer named Anita White.

 "Today we are sad to share that our sincere hope to join together with Anita White in unity and common purpose has ended," the group said in a statement.
 "She and her team have demanded a $10 million payment, so reluctantly we have come to the conclusion that we need to ask a court to affirm our right to continue to use the name Lady A, a trademark we have held for many years."

-    On Tuesday (Sept.
-15), White filed another lawsuit which claims that she holds "common law rights" to a name she used in the early '90s, years before the band's 2006 founding.
+On Sept.
+15, 2020, White filed another lawsuit which claims that she holds "common law rights" to a name she used in the early '90s, years before the country group's 2006 founding.